Summary

 We also undertake regular educational workshops for the community on cutting edge issues like survival analysis and technology assessment of tests, in order to develop and share best practice.

 We represent one of the largest collaborations of health technology assessment bodies internationally.
-There are nine contributing groups, from England, Scotland and the Netherlands.
+There are eleven contributing groups, from England, Scotland and the Netherlands.
 Each group has their own well developed multidisciplinary teams of information specialists, systematic reviewers, statisticians, modellers and health economists of 5-20 persons.
 Most of the teams have been producing high quality HTAs for NICE or other funders for over 15 years.

 The annual output of InterTASC reports is in the region of 40; specific examples are available at each contributing member’s web-site.